wasiahmad/PLBART/data/github/README.md

 ### Little Guide to download Github data from Google Big Query

-The following is borrowed from [here](https://github.com/facebookresearch/TransCoder#little-guide-to-download-github-from-google-big-query).
+The following guide is borrowed from [here](https://github.com/facebookresearch/TransCoder#little-guide-to-download-github-from-google-big-query).
+We followed this guide to download the Github data.
+However, the guide may not work as the downloading process from BigQuery has probably changed.

-- Create a Google platform account (you will have around $300 given for free, that is sufficient for Github).
+- Create a Google platform account (you will be given $300 free credit that is sufficient to download the Github data).
 - Create a Google Big Query project [here](https://console.cloud.google.com/projectselector2/bigquery).
 - In this project, create a dataset.
 - In this dataset, create one table per programming language.
 The results of each SQL request (one per language) will be stored in these tables.